HackYourFuture/HTML-CSS/README.md

   	    * img
   	    * p
   	    * Some css properties: margin, padding
-  	    * Make shore that you page is nice to read
+  	    * Make sure that you page looks nice, and that your text is readable
     * upload in a zip